 7. Overarching Your Lower Back

 If you have pain or stiffness in your lower back after doing push-ups, it's possible you're not managing your core and hips appropriately.
-"You may start to feel [pain] in your lower back if you do push-ups and the front of your hips hit the ground first before anything else and you look to have an excessive arch in your lower back," according to Sam Becourtney, physical therapist at Bespoke Treatments in New York City.
+"You may start to feel [pain] in your lower back if you do push-ups and the front of your hips hit the ground first before anything else and you look to have an excessive arch in your lower back," according to Sam Becourtney, a physical therapist at Bespoke Treatments in New York City.

 How to fix: Consider maintaining your ribs placed over your pelvis with a posterior pelvic tilt to fix this mistake.
 This involves keeping your core tight, glutes squeezing, and tailbone tucked.
 Maintain this position for the duration of the activity.
 Stop completing reps if you're getting too tired, and attempt a reduced version instead.